 Other states may impose similar limitations on when personal injury claims can be filed.

-When does this type of auto insurance not cover my vehicle?
+When does PIP not cover my vehicle?

-PIP insurance coverage has exceptions.
+Similar to MedPay in California, PIP insurance coverage has exceptions.
 If one of these exceptions is in play, PIP will not cover your medical expenses, lost income, or funeral expenses.
 The specific exceptions will be outlined in your insurance policy.
 However, the most common exceptions are: